 A high school student who fails one semester of a two-semester course but earns an average for the year above an F will earn a full credit for the course.
 If a student fails to earn full credit for a two-semester course that is required to graduate under the Foundation High School Program, the student must recover credit for the semester or semesters failed for that course in order to graduate.
-If a student fails to earn full credit for a two-semester course that is a prerequisite for another course in the Great Hearts curriculum, the student must recover credit for the semester or semesters failed for the semester or semesters failed for that course in progressing to the course for which it is a prerequisite.
+If a student fails to earn full credit for a two-semester course that is a prerequisite for another course in the Great Hearts curriculum, the student must recover credit for the semester or semesters failed for that course before progressing to the course for which it is a prerequisite.